-The Advice Service is made up of the Advice Service Manager and trained volunteers.
-We will assign a volunteer to work with you on a one-to-one basis for as long as it takes to get things in order.
-We will do our best to find a good match and assign a volunteer whose background and experience most closely fit the persons requirements.
+The Advice Service is made up of the Advice Service Manager Debbie Turnbull, and trained case workers, one of which will be assigned to you.
+One of us will work with you on a one-to-one basis for as long as it takes to get things in order.

-To book an appointment with the Advice team please call on 01206 368420 or contact us today online if this is your preference.
+If you or a loved one needs advice, book an appointment with the Advice team please call on 01206 368420 or email the Advice Service Manager Debbie at [email protected]